-- 6. (a) Suppose that it is an Iterator object.
-Write a small piece of Java code that prints all the objects of it to System.out. - (b) Suppose that it is an Iterator object that returns MyClass objects.
-Write a small piece of Java code that inserts all the objects of it into a newly created Queue object. - 7.
-Suppose we perform the following series of stack operations on a single, initially empty stack:
+- 4. (a) Suppose that it is an Iterator object.
+Write a small piece of Java code that prints all the objects of it to System.out. - (b) Suppose that it is an Iterator object that returns Rectangle objects.
+Write a small piece of Java code that inserts all the objects of it into a newly created Stack object. - 5.
+The following code is supposed to fill list3 with every possible sum of elements from list1 and list2.
+So list3 should end up holding